TopChiller can design and manufacture all types of chillers for you

 In the air conditioning system, chilled water from the chiller is usually distributed to heat exchangers or coils in the AHU or other types of terminal equipment for cooling in their respective spaces, and then the cooling water is redistributed back to the condenser for cooling.

-In industrial applications, chilled water from the chiller is used to control products at a proper temperature and cooling industrial machine or process.
+In industrial applications, chilled water from the chiller is used to control products at a proper temperature and cool industrial machines or processes.

 Since the year 1999, TopChiller starts to design, manufacture, and delivery all kinds of chillers.